Skip to main content

 • In parallel flows, other branches may still need completion

-The Process Instances page provides access to detailed audit logs for every process instance.
 These logs record user actions and system events, enabling traceability, compliance, and operational troubleshooting.

-Process Instance Audit Logs
+Agent Automation Audit Logs

 EventDescription

-Instance CreatedA new process instance was created.
+Automation CreatedA new Agent Automation was created.

-Instance ResumedA previously suspended instance was resumed.
+Automation ResumedA previously suspended automation was resumed.

-Instance CancelledThe process instance was cancelled.
+Automation CancelledThe automation was cancelled.

 Purpose of Audit Logs

-Process Instance Audit Logs provide:
+Agent Automation Audit Logs provide:

-• Compliance support – Maintain a complete activity trail for audits
+• Compliance support – Maintain a complete activity trail

 Overriding Maximum Allowed Sessions